CoreyGumbs/PySqware_HTTP/README.md

 SECURITY_KEY = os.path.join(BASE_DIR, 'secrets.json')
 ```

 They are currently set to the **connect** module file path.
-Should you wish the
+You can change the file path to your desired path.

+Just remember to assign the **SECURITY_KEY** file path to where you will be storing your secrets.json file.

 #### Endpoints